gongahkia/personal-wiki/PHP.md

         // path => points to a specific resource in the web server, separated by / similar to in the cli
         // query => optional parameter that augments the url, often including key-value pairs that are ampersand & operator delimited
     // REQUEST RESPONSE CYCLE
-        // 1. user makes a url request for a specific webpage
+        // 1. client user makes a url request for a specific webpage
         // 2. client browser takes the url, extracts the hostname, and feeds that hostname to the dns server, which returns the corresonding ip address of the web server
         // 3. client browser makes a connection to the web server via that ip address and issues a http GET request to retrieve contents of the page at the specified url
         // 4. web server can optionally interact with other processing engines using php and sql to access the database server, and other external resources on the web server's side